AnyLog-co/documentation/getting started.md

 # Getting Started
-This document explains how to install and run AnyLog instances.
+This document explains how to install, configure and run AnyLog instances.

 ## About AnyLog